imadh-au/Diabetic-Retinopathy/Imadh Aboo Ubaith/README.md

 3. Run the notebook:
     Open `Diabetic_Retinopathy_Training.ipynb` in Jupyter or Google Colab to see the training pipeline and inference demo.

+    "Engineering a clearer future, one pixel at a time." — Imadh Aboo Ubaith

 ---

 *"Eclipsing the darkness of preventable blindness through innovation."*